 Masada fortress became famous for the siege which ended with the mass suicide of the community of Zealot Jews who lived there, who were unwilling to surrender to the Roman forces that had conquered the region.
 You can get there via a cable car ride, or walk the snake path to the top – but I only recommend you do so for the sunrise (start hiking well before the sun rises) as the temperatures tend to be quite hot in this part of the country.

 Not far from the Masasa, you can visit Ein Gedi Nature Reserve, a lovely oasis where you will find lots of hiking trails, wildlife and beautiful waterfalls and swimming spots.

 Finally, the Dead Sea is a great addition.
 Many claim that it is the highlight of their trip to Israel and it is easy to see why!
 Located more than 400 meters below sea level, the Dead Sea is famous for the high percentage of salt that make it impossible for any creature to survive there, and to swim.
 You can at most float – and even then, you really need to be careful no water gets into your eyes or into any wounds, as it would really hurt!

 It takes between 2 and 2 and a half hours to get from Tel Aviv to the Masada.
 There are public buses going there, but the best way to get there is to either rent a car or go on a guided day trip.
 The best guided tour is this Masada Sunrise, Ein Gedi and Dead Sea tour.
-Alternatively, you can join this Masada, Ein Gedi and Dead Sea guided tour or this private tour.
+Alternatively, you can join this Masada, Ein Gedi and Dead Sea guided tour.

 Nazareth, Galilee and Tiberias